-In order to understand the ins and outs of Freud's theory, it is essential to first understand what he believed each part of personality did, how it operated, and how these three elements interact to contribute to the human experience.
+In order to understand the ins and outs of Freud’s theory, it is essential to first understand what he believed each part of personality did.
+This includes how it operated, and how these three elements interact to contribute to the human experience.
 Learn more about each of these levels of awareness and the role that they play in shaping human behavior and thought.

-- The conscious mind contains all of the thoughts, memories, feelings, and wishes of which we are aware at any given moment.
+- Conscious mind: This contains all of the thoughts, memories, feelings, and wishes of which we are aware at any given moment.
 This is the aspect of our mental processing that we can think and talk about rationally.
 This also includes our memory, which is not always part of consciousness but can be retrieved easily and brought into awareness.

-- The preconscious consists of anything that could potentially be brought into the conscious mind.
+- Preconscious: This consists of anything that could potentially be brought into the conscious mind.

-- The unconscious mind is a reservoir of feelings, thoughts, urges, and memories that are outside of our conscious awareness.
+- Unconscious (or subconscious) mind: This is a reservoir of feelings, thoughts, urges, and memories that are outside of our conscious awareness.
 Most of the contents of the unconscious are unacceptable or unpleasant, such as feelings of pain, anxiety, or conflict.’

 ‘Freud described the conscious mind as consisting of all the mental processes of which we are aware, and this is seen as the tip of the iceberg.
 For example, you may become aware of feeling thirsty so you decide to get a drink.

 The preconscious contains thoughts and feelings that a person is not currently aware of, but which can easily be brought to consciousness.
 It exists just below the level of consciousness, before the unconscious mind.
-The preconscious is like a mental waiting room, in which thoughts remain until they succeed in attracting the eye of the conscious.
+The preconscious is like a mental waiting room.
+Thoughts remain until they succeed in attracting the eye of the conscious.

 This is often referred to as available memory.
 For example, you are presently not thinking about your mobile telephone number, but now it is mentioned you can recall it with ease.
 Mild emotional experiences may be in the preconscious, but sometimes traumatic and powerful negative emotions are repressed and hence not available in the preconscious.